viewtool/I2C_Adapter/Python_USB_CNT_Counter/README.md

 # CNT_Counter
-An Python project to test CNT Counter.
+A Python project to test CNT Counter.